lpcreamer/SE-Project-2020/README.md

-# PawtyGuards
+# PawPals

-PawtyGuards is a volunteer pet-sitting service that links pet-owners to pet-sitters and aspiring pet-owners looking for experience caring for various pets.
+PawPals is a volunteer pet-sitting service that links pet-owners to pet-sitters and aspiring pet-owners looking for experience caring for various pets.

 ## Installation